To promote civic interaction and cooperative efforts, the Fort Worth Library welcomes the use of its meeting rooms by the public.

 1.11g No physical changes to the room are allowed except for furniture rearrangement.
 Applicants are responsible for leaving the room as found.

 1.11h Activities involving more than normal wear and tear will not be permitted.
 Users will be held responsible for all damages.
-A $50 minimum will be charged for any damage and will increase to equal the final repair or replacement costs.

 1.11i Decorations shall be freestanding and fireproof.
 No candles or open flames permitted.